Tapinophobia – The Fear of Being Contagious

 Trauma

-A physically or mentally painful experience can also trigger Tapinophobia.
+A physically or mentally painful experience can also trigger tapinophobia.
 This usually occurs during childhood.

 For example, someone close to you may have died of an infectious disease.
 Another is living through a pandemic, where lockdowns and quarantines affected daily life.
 Both of these experiences can influence how you behave decades later.